dannyroberts/commcarehq-scripts/reusable/cloudant-rewinds/README.md

 pip install -r pip-requirements.txt
 ```

+and install jsawk.
+On a Mac with Homebrew, that should be `brew install jsawk`.

 ## Running
 Put the doc `_id`s of the pillowtop checkpoints you want to scan
 in `pillow_checkpoint_ids`, one per line, ending with a new line.